UC-Secure Star DKG for Non-Exportable Key Shares with VSS-Free Enforcement: UC Security

+must be computable in straight-line from the transcript-visible view, where $B_2$ is public and $M_2:=m_2\G$ is induced by the leaf’s hidden scalar.
+Accordingly, any design that replaces USV with a commit-only transcript must still enable a PPT straight-line derivation of $Y_2$ from the public transcript.

-\begin{lemma}[Commit-only transcripts cannot define $M_2$ under NXK/$\FKeyBox$] Fix the NXK/$\FKeyBox$ setting (Assumptions~\ref{assump:keybox-opacity},\ref{assump:tee-continuity}) in the \gROCRP\ model (Definition~\ref{def:GNPRO}).
+\begin{lemma}[Commit-only transcripts cannot define $M_2$ under NXK/$\FKeyBox$] Fix the NXK/$\FKeyBox$ setting in the \gROCRP\ model.
 Let $\mathsf{Com}=(\Commit,\Open)$ be a computationally hiding commitment scheme for messages in $\Zp$.
-Consider any protocol variant in which the leaf's public contribution contains only a commitment $C_2:=\Commit(m_2;r_2)$ to $m_2\in\Zp$, and the transcript contains no additional public material that deterministically fixes the group element $M_2:=m_2\G$ as a function of the transcript.
-Suppose that honest verification and/or the UC proof require forming a transcript-defined auxiliary
+Consider any protocol variant in which the leaf's \emph{transcript-visible} contribution contains only a commitment $C_2:=\Commit(m_2;r_2)$ to $m_2\in\Zp$ and a public point $B_2\in\mathbb G$, and the transcript contains no additional public material from which $M_2:=m_2\G$ is deterministically computable.
+Let $\tau_{\mathsf{pub}}$ denote the transcript-visible view.

-and that the simulator must compute the same $Y_2$ in straight-line from the public transcript.
-Then no PPT straight-line UC simulator, given only the public transcript and black-box access to corrupted KeyBoxes via admissible profiles, can compute the required $Y_2$ with non-negligible probability, unless either (i) hiding of $\mathsf{Com}$ is violated, or (ii) the model is strengthened beyond NXK/$\FKeyBox$. \end{lemma}
+Assume further that the protocol variant satisfies \emph{transcript sampleability}: there exists a PPT algorithm $\mathsf{Sample}(\pp,C_2)$ that, given only public parameters and a commitment $C_2$, outputs $\tau_{\mathsf{pub}}^{\setminus C_2}$ with a distribution computationally indistinguishable from the real conditional distribution of $\tau_{\mathsf{pub}}^{\setminus C_2}$ given $C_2$ in an honest execution\footnote{This condition holds for commit-only variants where the non-$C_2$ transcript fields are generated independently of $m_2$, or where all $m_2$-dependence passes through zero-knowledge proofs or UC-NIZK instances for which a universal simulation interface is available.}.